verayannn/SpotDMouse/P2-Terrain_Challenge/README.md

 # Mini Pupper Quadruped Locomotion with Reinforcement Learning

 A subproject documenting the development of training a Mini Pupper quadruped robot to walk using Reinforcement Learning (RSL RL PPO) in Isaac Lab.
+** Update : ** We have upgraded to the Mini Pupper 2 which has servo feebdack and and IMU sensor, enabling the robot with proprioception and oritenation w.r.t. gravity!
+New training and demo results incoming.

 ## Project Overview